lifeomic/react-native-sdk/README.md

 - We think it's highly likely a consumer app will also use that library
 - We know that if a consumer app uses a different version of the dependency, it will cause issues.
+- There are corresponding Pods that need to be installed for iOS

 If you are a LifeOmic customer, building a mobile app, and see a dependency that you feel should be a peer dependency, reach out to us at development@lifeomic.com.

+### Export everything, except default

+Try not to use `export default`.
+If we use named exports everywhere, we can `export * from ...` in index.ts files that facilitate what is available in the npm lib.
+Try to export any/everything that might be buseful for reuse, and try not to do anything outside of a method (e.g. that will happen during `import`).

 ### Example apps